Photography Style Guide

 + Warm, neutral tones photograph the best with my style of photography and editing.

-+ Go-to colors: soft greys, cream, beige, burnt orange, caramel, rust, mustard yellow, blush, mauve, plum, army green, tan leather.
++ Go-to colors: soft greys, cream, beige, burnt orange, caramel, rust, mustard yellow, army green, tan leather.
 Black is ok if used sparingly.

 + Avoid: Neon/fluro colors